imec-int/monument-plwd/api/README.md

-# Monument
+# Monument Diary - API

-This repository contains 2 services: 1 web application and 1 API service receiving the location data for the Monument project.
+API of the Monument Diary project.
-This web application is used to notify PLWD caretakers when the plwd is wandering or missing.

 ## Table of Contents